Code-Institute-Submissions/Pokematch/testing.md

 ### When clicking off the difficulty ball, the answer is still stored so game starts on that setting if ball is toggled off and ball isn't highlighted.

+- Corrected by changing the input images for ball-levels into img.
+The click function for ball-levels was given a jquery code which kept non clicked ball-level pokeballs at 50% opacity, but the currently clicked pokeball became 100% opacity.

+### iOS issue in which a pokeball couldnt be clicked

 -

 ### In addition to the difficulty not being stored, a suggestion has been made by tester of adding an alert that lets the player know none of the pokeballs have been selected.